Skip to content

 wget "https://github.com/versatiles-org/versatiles-frontend/releases/latest/download/frontend.br.tar.gz"

-You can then add the frontend to the server by adding the tar file with a -s
+You can then add the frontend to the server by adding the tar file with a -s argument:

-versatiles server -s frontend.br.tar.gz planet.versatiles
+versatiles serve -s frontend.br.tar.gz planet.versatiles

 Different IP/Port

-Per default versatiles uses 0.0.0.0:8080.
+By default versatiles uses 0.0.0.0:8080.
 If you want to change IP/Port use the options:

 What's not included?